 You can create WebLogic AQ JMS standalone clients that can look up AQ JMS connection factories and destinations defined by a JMS foreign server using a JDBC URL.
-The client must have the following jars on the client-side classpath: \$MW\HOME/oracle\common/modules/oracle\jdbc/aqapi.jar, \$MW\HOME/oracle\common/modules/features/com.oracle.db.jdbc7-no-dms.jar, and one of the following WebLogic client jars: wlthint3client.jar or weblogic.jar.
+The client must have the following JARs on the client-side classpath: %MW_HOME/oracle_common/modules/ oracle.jdbc/aqapi.jar, %MW_HOME/oracle_common/modules/oracle.jdbc/ojdbcl1.jar, and the following WebLogic client JAR wlthint3client.jar If you have weblogic.jar on the client-side classpath, then you do not need any additional JARs.